Skip to main content

 Every brand inside an Apaya Enterprise tenant gets the full platform.
 Per-brand isolation across every system that touches content.

-- Social connections.
-LinkedIn, Instagram, Facebook, and X accounts connected per brand.
+• Social connections.
+LinkedIn, Instagram, Facebook, X, and TikTok accounts connected per brand.
 Every connection is scoped to one brand, which reduces the risk of cross-brand publishing accidents.

-- Analytics.
+• Analytics.
 Per-brand performance reporting at the post, campaign, and channel level.
-Cross-brand rollups at the workspace level for corporate marketing.
+Consolidated enterprise reporting can be scoped when corporate marketing needs a parent-company view.

 How this differs from a scheduling-first tool